ankitrlps/Algorithms/README.md

 # Algorithms And Data Structures (JAVA)

-Please check out the important implementations of generally used algorithms and data structures.
+Check out the important implementations of popularly used algorithms and data structures in Java.

+This repo is intended to be helpful for the people who are preparing for the technical interviews.